“Fuck the pretense, because it’s over…The house of cards is falling down.” -Roman Wyden

-He tells you how much you hurt him and you told him how much he hurt you.
+He tells you how much you hurt him and you tell him how much he hurt you.

-At the climax, in the heat of the argument, he tells you to shut the fuck up and you did.
+At the climax, in the heat of the argument, he tells you to shut the fuck up and you do.

 You realize this is still part of the insanity.